-If you think moving up in life means buying a larger home you may want to rethink things.
-Most families have plenty of room to downsize their home without sacrificing too much.
+If you believe that moving up in life means purchasing a larger home, it may be worth reconsidering.
+Many families can downsize their home without compromising too much.

 Less Is More